100 Things No Man Over 40 Should Ever Say

 To create the definitive list of words and phrases that a man in his 40s should exorcise from his vocabulary with extreme prejudice, we enlisted the help of Barbara Pachter, a business etiquette coach from New Jersey, and Richie Frieman, a manners expert and author of REPLY ALL…and Other Ways to Tank Your Career.
-And for more things you should never say, check out our list of words and phrases never to say to a naked woman.
+And for more on language you may not want to say, check out the 100 Slang Terms from the 20th Century No One Uses Anymore.

 "A man over 40 shouldn't have to ask what to tip," Pachter says.
 "He should know."
 Nobody really believes that you're confused about the right amount for a gratuity.
-What they're hearing is, "I don't want to pay 20%, but I'm worried I'll look like a dick.”
-And for more incredibly obvious rules of dining-out decorum, learn the biggest mistakes you’re making in fine dining restaurants.
+What they're hearing is, "I don't want to pay 20%, but I'm worried I'll look like a jerk."

 "What you're really telling a person is ‘You're a complete moron if you don't get it by now'," says Frieman.
 Stop being condescending.
 If you're worried that you're not being understood, maybe you focus on getting better at communicating.
-Constantly asking if you’re making sense is like constantly asking your partner if she’s sexually satisfied.
-And speaking of…
+And for more language tips, check out the 40 Words People Over 40 Wouldn't Understand.

 The ugly stepbrother to amazeballs, says Frieman.
 "Is it that much of a struggle to finish the term adorable?" he asks.
 "It's really not that difficult.
 You won't get winded by doing it either.
 I have faith in my fellow 40 year-olds."

 Sounds like a great game plan.
 It's not like working too hard leads to cancer, or could be a risk for cardiovascular disease, or even mental problems.
 Just stay in the office all week, and don't even think about giving yourself a break.
 I'm sure it'll work out fine!
 "Are you trying to make yourself look important?"
 Pachter asks.
 "Grownups know how to work hard, and then take time for themselves."
 Also, grownups make it to old age.
-If you need some vacation ideas, you could do worse then trekking out to the secret places the 1 percent are visiting this summer.
+And for more on things you shouldn't say, here are the 40 Words That Will Instantly Reveal Your True Age.

 If you're waiting for a high-five to be reciprocated but the other guy's hand hasn't budged, that's when you pretend you were doing something else—combing your own hair, reaching for a ceiling fan, anything at all.
 What you don't do is keep your hand dangling up in the air, and implore the other person to complete the weird male ritual that you should've given up back when you stopped using a backpack for a briefcase.